Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Final words

 I am publishing these workflows in a state far from perfection, to say the least.
 Throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason (brutal death, mental illness, boredom, greed, discord...
 I've seen all of these).
 I operate on the principle that if it is not online, it does not exist.
 I prefer releasing a functional work that is available to everyone than chasing a perfect version that eventually will fade into obscurity rotting on a forgotten hard drive.

-Not happy with Matlab ?
-Pissed with my artistic choices ?
-Do your own, it's open access !

 ## Acknowledgments